 I need not have worried.
 In my first and only interview with Oliver Pearce before the operation, he was quite clear and convincing on the need for it.
 He seemed to me young, positive, fit, competent and cheerful.
 I was greatly relieved and left confident that I would be in good hands.
 I asked that the operation should be delayed until January when my garden would be at its least demanding.
 'No problem' he said as his list was full until then anyway.
 I was unaware then how lucky I was to be on his list in the first place.

-Mr Pearce operated in mid January this year.
+Professor Pearce operated in mid January this year.
 Afterwards he reported that there had been no problems but notes that I had been left 2 cm shorter on my other leg, something I was unaware of.

 My recovery both in hospital and at home has been swift and straight forward.
 My sanity depends on the garden, books, music and whiskey.
 I was back in the garden in good time for Spring and am altogether most grateful to Oliver Pearce.

-I had the pleasure of meeting with Mr Oliver Pearce after suffering for more than two years with an infection in my right hip which caused severe pain.
+I had the pleasure of meeting with Professor Oliver Pearce after suffering for more than two years with an infection in my right hip which caused severe pain.
 The pain was so extreme that it had taken most of my mobility leaving me house bound, unable to walk, and having to rely on a wheelchair.

-Mr Pearce was prepared to operate on my hip and suggested that he remove the hip replacement that I already had.
+Professor Pearce was prepared to operate on my hip and suggested that he remove the hip replacement that I already had.
 He recommended that the hip replacement be completely removed, I was then sent home for a period of 6 weeks without a hip joint and I returned to hospital having allowed time for the anti-biotics to have killed the infection and then had a new hip replacement.
 This was the procedure which was carried out and the operation was a complete success.
 I am now able to walk again and am no longer house bound.

-Meeting with Mr Pearce was probably the best thing that could have happened to me as I was at a very low point in my life having struggled with so much pain for such a long time.
+Meeting with Professor Pearce was probably the best thing that could have happened to me as I was at a very low point in my life having struggled with so much pain for such a long time.
 I feel like I have been given my old life back and have gained lots of confidence.
-During consultation with Mr Pearce he was always so understanding and had all the time in the world for me to give his advice and showed remarkable compassion.
+During consultation with Professor Pearce he was always so understanding and had all the time in the world for me to give his advice and showed remarkable compassion.
 I always went away from my consultations with piece of mind, and knowing exactly what was going to happen next.

 In my opinion we are privileged to have such a wonderful Consultant Orthopaedic Surgeon at Milton Keynes Hospital.

 Having played rugby, cricket and squash in my youth, my knees have incurred most of the damage resulting in several operations.
 Now, in my seventies, I still attended the gym regularly but knee pain was severely inhibiting my exercise routines.
 Having had various pieces of cartilage removed over the years I was doubtful that anything could be done.
-However, after a very considerate consultation with Mr Pearce, a scan was quickly organised and I was advised that a light trimming of the offending cartilage should do the trick.
-My overnight stay and operation at the Saxon Clinic was very comfortable and after a very short procedure Mr Pearce was able to confirm that I should be able to exercise without pain and this was proved to be the case.
-At all times Mr Pearce was considerate and was always prepared to give me time to ask questions and for him to point out options for treatment.
-I would have no hesitation in recommending Mr Pearce to anyone with orthopaedic problems.
+However, after a very considerate consultation with Professor Pearce, a scan was quickly organised and I was advised that a light trimming of the offending cartilage should do the trick.
+My overnight stay and operation at the Saxon Clinic was very comfortable and after a very short procedure Professor Pearce was able to confirm that I should be able to exercise without pain and this was proved to be the case.
+At all times Professor Pearce was considerate and was always prepared to give me time to ask questions and for him to point out options for treatment.
+I would have no hesitation in recommending Professor Pearce to anyone with orthopaedic problems.
 I found him to be a thoroughly personable young man who obviously has the skills to solve a lot of painful conditions.

 “My right knee replacement was carried out exactly one year ago.
 Every day I marvel at the way in which I can now walk and carry on with my life totally pain free and with no sign of a limp whatsoever.
 The scar is a feint white line and hardly noticeable.
 I was in such dreadful pain for such a long while.
 I can now walk as far as I wish without ANY discomfort.
 The care and treatment were first class!”

 “I can honestly state that I felt that the treatment that I received for both my full knee replacement in September 2012 and arthroscopy in May 2013 was “top notch”.
-Mr Pearce’s manner was very relaxed and I felt that I was in the right hands.
+Professor Pearce’s manner was very relaxed and I felt that I was in the right hands.
 During every consultation, he explained everything and ensured that I fully understood all the implications.

 During the procedures themselves, I was “awake” for the knee replacement and despite being very busy, he engaged with me in a manner which helped me to relax.
 The post-operative consultations were carried out with a great deal of empathy and acknowledgement of my slow rehabilitation and at no time did I feel pressurised to do more than I was doing to aid recovery.